-Wuyi Rock Rou Gui Oolong Tea is a variety of yancha (rock oolong) that is quite widespread and highly prized so much so that it is often called the fifth bush, adding to the four most famous types of tea from the Wuyi Mountains.
-The popularity of the Rou Gui variety comes from its good spread throughout the mountainous area northwest of Fujian and its flavor.
-The leaves of this tea also lend themselves well to being roasted several times and are often combined with other yancha varieties to balance or strengthen the taste of the final product.
+The popularity of the Rou Gui comes from its high presence in all the North-West mountainous area of Fujian and its flavor.
+The leaves of this tea, furthermore, are suitable to being roasted several times and, usually, they are blended with other yancha varietals to balance or strengthen the taste of the final product.

 Tasting – Sight and smell